Epidemiological Profile of HIV/AIDS in Minnesota

-As of December 31st 2013, there were 140 Asian/Pacific Islanders living with HIV/AIDS in Minnesota, accounting for 2% of people living with HIV in Minnesota.
-Of the 153 Asian/Pacific Islanders living with HIV in Minnesota, 98 were male and 42 were female.
-Of the 98 male API cases, 83% had a risk of men who have sex with men (MSM), 8% heterosexual contact with someone with or at risk for HIV, 3% injection drug use (IDU), 3% MSM/IDU and 3% other risk (hemophilia, transplant, transfusion or mother with HIV or HIV risk).
+As of December 31st 2014, there were 153 Asian/Pacific Islanders living with HIV/AIDS in Minnesota, accounting for 2% of people living with HIV in Minnesota.
+Of the 153 Asian/Pacific Islanders living with HIV in Minnesota, 108 were male and 45 were female.
+Of the 108 male API cases, 83% had a risk of men who have sex with men (MSM), 8% heterosexual contact with someone with or at risk for HIV, 3% injection drug use (IDU), 3% MSM/IDU and 3% other risk (hemophilia, transplant, transfusion or mother with HIV or HIV risk).
 Of the 42 female API cases, 83% had a risk of heterosexual contact with someone with or at risk for HIV, 2% IDU, and 15% other mode of exposure.

 HIV Diagnoses among Asian/Pacific Islanders

-Nationally, through 2010, according to the Centers for Disease Control and Prevention (CDC), APIs are one of the fastest-growing ethnic/racial populations in the U.S. According to the CDC, the number of APIs living with AIDS has climbed by about 10% in each of the last 5 years.
+Nationally, through 2010, according to the Centers for Disease Control and Prevention (CDC), Asian and Pacific Islanders are one of the fastest-growing ethnic/racial populations in the U.S. According to the CDC, the number of APIs living with AIDS has climbed by about 10% in each of the last 5 years.

 In Minnesota, however, the number of new HIV/AIDS diagnoses has remained low over the past decade at less than 10 new cases a year.
-In 2013 there was one HIV diagnosis among Asian/Pacific Islanders accounting for less than 1% of all HIV infection diagnoses.
+In 2014 there were 10 HIV diagnosis among Asian/Pacific Islanders accounting for 3% of all HIV infection diagnoses.

 Mode of Exposure

-Of the 10 Asian males diagnosed between 2011 and 2013, 100% of cases had an estimated mode of exposure of MSM.
-Of the 3 Asian females diagnosed between 2011 and 2013, 100% had an estimated mode of exposure of heterosexual contact with someone with or at risk for HIV.
-However, the number of cases among Asian/Pacific Islander men and women during the years 2011-2013 are insufficient to make further generalizations regarding risk.
+Of the 16 Asian males diagnosed between 2012 and 2014, 91% of cases had an estimated mode of exposure of MSM and 9% had an estimated risk of MSM/IDU.
+The one Asian female diagnosed between 2012 and 2014, did not have a specified risk.
+The number of cases among Asian/Pacific Islander men and women during the years 2012-2014 are insufficient to make further generalizations regarding risk.